Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ...
 ```

-The log output as a resource server usage:
+Or log like this in resource server:

 ```text
 ...